Bachelor of Criminal Justice

 Secure the safety of your fellow citizens.
 Be a part of one of the noblest, most selfless professions.
-Become a police officer.
-Learn the theories and practices used to analyze and solve crime, in both juvenile and adult law enforcement.
-With a solid foundation from TU, our grads have become criminal investigators and detectives, fraud investigators, intelligence analysts, police officers and prosecutor’s office investigators.
+Become a law enforcement officer.
+Learn the theories and practices used to analyze and solve crime.
+With a solid foundation from TU, our grads span the law enforcement field – from police officers, criminal investigators and detectives, to fraud investigators, intelligence analysts and special agents.
 Become a part of the team.

 Balancing Public Order & Individual Liberty

 Successful baccalaureate degree graduates in law enforcement must comprehend the mission, structure, goals and operations of police agencies at the local, state and federal levels in a democratic society.
 The prevention, repression and control of crime in America requires that law enforcement agents appreciate the critical role they play in balancing public order and individual liberty.
 Tiffin University’s education provides you with the background and real-world experience to meet this challenge.

 An Education Designed for Real Impact

 - You’ll graduate with a degree in law enforcement and your OPOTA (Police Academy) Certification – all in four years.

 - Our Criminal Justice Experiential Learning Center allows you to apply what you learn in the classroom to real-world situations – in a realistic, but controlled, environment.

 - An internship in the field is a required part of the curriculum, often leading to a foot in the door to a first job in the field.